kosuri-indu/java-collections-cheatsheet/CHEATSHEET.md

 This cheat sheet covers the most commonly used data structures in Java Collections, with their main methods, time complexities, and usage examples.
 Use this as a quick reference for coding and interviews.

+**Note on Amortized Time:**
+Amortized time means that while a single operation might occasionally take longer, the average time per operation over a sequence of operations is as stated.
+For example, `ArrayList.add()` is O(1) amortized because most adds are O(1), but sometimes resizing the array takes O(n).

 ## 1. List

 ### What is it?